jessHuh/TodoList_Scheduler/README.md

 It also includes :
 - Randomly selected animal photos
-- 2019 Holiday List using API
+- 2019 Holiday List using Calendar API

 Implemented methods are :